datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ datalad status

-If a removal happened by accident, a ``git reset HEAD flowers.jpg`` would undo the removal at this stage.
+If a removal happened by accident, a ``git checkout -- flowers.jpg`` would undo the removal at this stage.
 To stick with the removal and clean up the dataset state, :command:`datalad save` will suffice: